Dave Bush: Near no-hitters

 On three instances in Bush's career, he flirted with a no-hitter, taking it beyond seven complete innings.
 The first was on July 20, 2004, while pitching with the Blue Jays in only his third major-league starting appearance.
 He pitched 7 1/3 innings against the Oakland A's until Damian Miller, his future teammate with the Brewers, singled against him.
 In Milwaukee, Bush's next opportunity came against his former team, Toronto, on June 19, 2008.
 Lyle Overbay, the man Bush was traded for, led off the eighth inning with a triple to end the bid.
 In an April 23, 2009 game against the Philadelphia Phillies, he once again took the no-hit bid 7 1/3 innings before giving up a home run to Matt Stairs.

 Post-playing career

 Bush began working in private business in Bridgton, Maine, in 2011, but he remained in baseball as a coach at Bridgton Academy.
-He joined MLB International as an envoy-coach in March 2015, serving for two years as a pitching coach with national teams from China and South Africa, then joined the Red Sox late in 2016 as a pitching development analyst..
+He joined MLB International as an envoy-coach in March 2015, serving for two years as a pitching coach with national teams from China and South Africa, then joined the Red Sox late in 2016 as a pitching development analyst.
 On January 10, 2019, Bush was named minor league pitching coordinator (performance) for the Boston Red Sox of Major League Baseball.

 On October 31, 2019, Bush was named the pitching coach for the Boston Red Sox.
+He was fired by the Red Sox on October 9, 2023.

+After being let go as by Boston in 2023, Bush was hired in January 2024 as the director of pitching strategy for the Texas Rangers.